yulinyige/express/Contributing.md

 ### Becoming a Triager

 Anyone can become a triager!
-See (`Triage-Process.md`)[https://github.com/expressjs/express/blob/master/Triage-Process.md] for details.
+Read more about the process and requirements in (the triage process document)[Triage-Process.md].

 ## Becoming a Committer